 When using personal passenger vehicles to deliver groceries for Instacart or other such services, motorists do not require additional coverage or a commercial insurance policy.
 Rather, the drivers need only carry the mandatory minimum liability coverage, which includes bodily injury coverage of $25,000 per person and $50,000 per collision.
 Drivers must also carry coverage of $20,000 per crash for property damage.

 Not all private insurance policies cover Instacart and other delivery drivers while on the job.
 Some private policies may include exclusions for accidents occurring while using private vehicles for business purposes, such as delivering groceries.
 Should the private insurance policies not cover on-the-job crashes, and without supplemental coverage from Instacart, delivery drivers may bear full financial liability for accident-associated damages.

 Comparative Fault in Instacart Accidents

 The rule of comparative fault may apply to crashes involving Instacart drivers making deliveries.
-Therefore, the other motorists involved in such accidents may recover damages commiserate to the percentage of fault assigned to the delivery driver.
+Therefore, the other motorists involved in such accidents may consult a motor vehicle accident lawyer to recover damages commensurate to the percentage of fault assigned to the delivery driver.
 For example, if an Instacart driver ran a red light, colliding with a vehicle that was speeding, then both drivers acted negligently prior to the accident.
 The court then determines the Instacart driver was 80% liable for the wreck, and the speeding driver, bearing 20% fault for the accident, may only receive damages of up to 80% of the accident-associated losses.